microsoft/quick-authentication/docs/quick-authentication-how-to.md

 ```
 ## Notes on Redirect URI for Single-Page application for popup mode

-If ux_mode is set to `'popup'` (which is default), then on clicking sign-in button or sign-in prompt, the credential / consent dialog opens up in a popup.
+If ux_mode is set to `'popup'` (which is the default), then on clicking the sign-in button or sign-in prompt, the credential / consent dialog opens up in a popup.

-The popup will be redirected to redirect URI [registered above](#register-your-application) and specified in quick authentication configuration using [login_uri](./quick-authentication-reference.md#data-type-initconfiguration) or [data-login_uri](./quick-authentication-reference.md#specifying-the-quick-authentication-initialization-parameters) by MSA server, once the credential entry / consenting process is completed on the server side.
+The popup will be redirected by MSA server to redirect URI [registered above](#register-your-application) and specified in quick authentication configuration using [login_uri](./quick-authentication-reference.md#data-type-initconfiguration) or [data-login_uri](./quick-authentication-reference.md#specifying-the-quick-authentication-initialization-parameters), once the credential entry / consenting process is completed on the server side.
 The redirection URL will contain a fragment with info needed by quick authentication to complete the sign-in process in client side.

-Quick authentication **needs** that the domain of the page which included our library is the same as domain of the redirect URI specified.
+Quick authentication **needs** the domain of the page which included our library to be the same as domain of the redirect URI specified.

-After server redirection, once quick authentication detects that the domain is same as the domain which loaded its Javascript library, it will close the popup and complete the sign-in process in client side.
+After server redirection, once quick authentication detects that the domain is same as the domain which loaded its Javascript library, it will close the popup and complete the sign-in process on the client side.

 This means that the user does not get an opportunity to see the redirect URI page.
 Hence we suggest using a blank.html page as redirect URI.